Hainan has entered a “wartime state”, 150,000 trapped tourists are angry and the epidemic prevention personnel lay guns | Hainan Sanya Epidemic | Shanghai Epidemic | Shanghai IKEA Blockade | Nucleic Acid Testing-breakinglatest.news-Breaking Latest News

 A few days ago, Shanghai IKEA suddenly closed the door because it found a close contact.
 Some customers who responded quickly screamed and fled in a panic.
 Some media said, “The violent scene is amazing.”

-An insider, Mr. Zeng, a citizen of Shanghai, told our reporter, “The people who were locked up told them that they were going to the hotel.
-After they left IKEA, they were all pulled into the cabin. ”
+An insider, Mr. Zeng, a citizen of Shanghai, told our reporter, “The people who were locked up told them that they were going to the hotel, but after leaving IKEA, they were all pulled into the square cabin after they left the house. .”

 There have been more and more draconian measures in Shanghai recently under the name of the CCP virus outbreak.
 According to domestic media reports, after the school starts on September 1, Shanghai primary and secondary schools and kindergartens must have a negative nucleic acid certificate within 24 hours to enter the campus, which is more stringent than the 72 hours required in public places, and has been criticized for making children suffer. .